- Doctors & Departments

 - Research & Innovation

-When your child becomes sick or injured, sometimes it can be difficult to tell how serious it is and you may not know if you should choose an emergency department or urgent care.
+When your child becomes sick or injured, it can be difficult to tell how serious it is.
+You may not know if you should choose an emergency department or urgent care.

-Children's Hospital Colorado's Alison Brent, MD, advises parents to first call their child's primary care provider (PCP) if they are not concerned for a life-threating emergency (call 911) and unsure about where to go.
+If you are not concerned for a life-threating emergency and unsure about where to go, Children's Hospital Colorado's Alison Brent, MD, advises parents to first call their child's primary care provider (PCP).
 Your PCP should be able to advise you on the best course of action.

 If you believe your child needs immediate attention and you have concerns for a life-threatening emergency, call 911.